 The gate swung open and Dred’s Land Rover pulled in.
 He had to laugh when it came to a stop and Jordan uncurled his huge frame from the back seat.
 The reason became clear when he walked around the other side of the vehicle and lifted Petal out of her car seat.
 Dressed in green tulle and a green coat, she flung her arms around Jordan’s neck and slobbered kisses against his cheek in between a flurry of words that probably made little sense.

 Dred got out, grabbed a bunch of bags from the passenger seat, and locked the car.
-“She’s all about ‘Unky Jordan’ this morning.
+“She’s all about ‘Unky Jordan’ today.
 You’d think she’d not seen him in a month, but he was over yesterday afternoon.”

 Elliott smiled.
 The special relationship between two-year old Petal and Jordan had saved Jordan’s life.
 He hugged Dred as he walked through the door, kissed Petal on the cheek, gave Jordan a slap on the back, and waited as Nik jogged up the drive way.